 XVII.
-Effective Written Communication: Individuals with Hearing Impairments
+Effective Written Communication: Deaf or Hard of Hearing Individuals

 We will ensure communication with individuals with disabilities is as effective as communications with others.
 This includes communications with applicants, participants, members of the public, and companions with disabilities.
 A "companion" is a family member, friend, or associate of an individual seeking or receiving services or information.
 We will provide, at no cost, a qualified sign language interpreter for deaf or hard of hearing individuals who need them to communicate effectively about their social services benefits.
-This includes, at minimum, discussions about eligibility for benefits, program rules, client rights and responsibilities, development of self-sufficiency plans, clients' disabilities and their effect on the ability to comply with work requirements or other program requirements, and/or conciliation meetings.
+This includes, at minimum, discussions about eligibility for benefits, program rules, the individual's rights and responsibilities, development of self-sufficiency plans, individuals' disabilities and their effect on the ability to comply with work requirements or other program requirements.